Livy: Works

 Livy's only surviving work is commonly known as History of Rome (or Ab Urbe Condita).
 Together with Polybius it is considered one of the main accounts of the Second Punic War.

-When he began this work he was already past his youth, probably 32; presumably, events in his life prior to that time had led to his intense activity as a historian.
+When he began this work he was already past his youth, probably 33; presumably, events in his life prior to that time had led to his intense activity as a historian.
 He continued working on it until he left Rome for Padua in his old age, probably in the reign of Tiberius after the death of Augustus.
 Seneca the Younger says he was an orator and philosopher and had written some historical treatises in those fields.

 History of Rome also served as the driving force behind the "northern theory" regarding the Etruscans' origins.
 This is because in the book Livy states, "The Greeks also call them the 'Tyrrhene' and the 'Adriatic ...
 The Alpine tribes are undoubtedly of the same kind, especially the Raetii, who had through the nature of their country become so uncivilized that they retained no trace of their original condition except their language, and even this was not free from corruption".
 Thus, many scholars, like Karl Otfried Müller, utilized this statement as evidence that the Etruscans or the Tyrrhenians migrated from the north and were descendants of an Alpine tribe known as the Raeti.

 Reception

 Imperial era

 Livy's History of Rome was in high demand from the time it was published and remained so during the early years of the empire.
 Pliny the Younger reported that Livy's celebrity was so widespread, a man from Cádiz travelled to Rome and back for the sole purpose of meeting him.
 Livy's work was a source for the later works of Aurelius Victor, Cassiodorus, Eutropius, Festus, Florus, Granius Licinianus and Orosius.
 Julius Obsequens used Livy, or a source with access to Livy, to compose his De Prodigiis, an account of supernatural events in Rome from the consulship of Scipio and Laelius to that of Paulus Fabius and Quintus Aelius.

 Livy wrote during the reign of Augustus, who came to power after a civil war with generals and consuls claiming to be defending the Roman Republic, such as Pompey.
 Patavium had been pro-Pompey.
 To clarify his status, the victor of the civil war, Octavian Caesar, had wanted to take the title Romulus (the first king of Rome) but in the end accepted the senate proposal of Augustus.
 Rather than abolishing the republic, he adapted it and its institutions to imperial rule.

 The historian Tacitus, writing about a century after Livy's time, described the Emperor Augustus as his friend.
 Describing the trial of Cremutius Cordus, Tacitus represents him as defending himself face-to-face with the frowning Tiberius as follows:

-Livy's reasons for returning to Padua after the death of Augustus (if he did) are unclear, but the circumstances of Tiberius' reign certainly allow for speculation.
+Livy's reasons for returning to Padua after the death of Augustus (if he did) are unclear, but the circumstances of Tiberius's reign certainly allow for speculation.